 Is The HON Lota Mid-Back Work Chair A Little Too Simplistic To Please Buyers?

-The ergonomic HON Lota Mid-Back Work Chair with Mesh Back and Polished Aluminum Base looks like a very simple, sleek office chair with its clean lines and aluminium base.
+The ergonomic HON Lota Mid-Back Work Chair with Mesh Back and Polished Aluminum Base looks like a very simple, sleek office chair with its clean lines and aluminum base.

 It has a number of interesting features such as the re-positionable arms, range of colours, 360 swivel, pneumatic height adjustment and tilt lock.